Play Live Radio

 "So I immediately bought a case for it, because I was in a closet with the canned goods, and I didn't think that was right."

-The group say they’re considering a performance but a performance, they say, is work – and they’re doing this for fun.
+The group says they’re considering a performance, but a performance is work—and they’re doing this for fun.
 And they certainly seem to be having plenty of that!

 Caroline joined KCLU in October 2020.
 She won LA Press Club's Audio Journalist of the Year Award for three consecutive years in 2022, 2023 and 2024.